kr41/BashBooster/docs/index.md

     helloworld.sh [INFO] Hello world

-More interesting example, which demonstrates almost all features of Bash Booster you can find at `example/bootstrap.sh`.
-This script is used for provisioning virtual machines managed by Vagrant.
-A `Vagrantfile` placed at the root of sources sets up three virtual machines: ubuntu, centos, and debian.
+More interesting example, which demonstrates almost all features of Bash Booster you can find at `examples/vagrant/bootstrap.sh`.
+This script is used for provisioning virtual machines managed by [Vagrant][].
+A `Vagrantfile` placed at `examples/vagrant` sets up three virtual machines: ubuntu, centos, and debian.
 Bootstrap script installs Nginx web-server, builds Bash Booster documentation, and places compiled HTML into web-root directory.
 Just run:

     :::bash
+    $ cd examples/vagrant
     $ vagrant up

 ...and have some coffee, then visit: